BUY 3, GET 15% OFF!!!

 Conclusion: Wear Jewelry Without Worry

-Green skin from jewelry may be annoying but it’s not harmful and can be prevented easily.
-Now that you know what causes it and how to stop it, you don’t have to give up your favorite accessories.
+Green skin from jewelry can be frustrating, but it is not harmful and is easy to prevent.
+Understanding what causes it and taking simple precautions means you do not have to give up your favorite pieces.

-Whether it’s a trendy fashion ring or a meaningful bracelet, a few simple changes like choosing the right metals, applying protective coatings, and practicing good care can keep both your skin and your style flawless.
+Whether it is a trendy ring or a meaningful bracelet, small steps—like choosing the right metals, using protective coatings, and caring for your jewelry properly—can keep both your skin and your style looking perfect.

 Frequently Asked Questions